Kamran1819G/Perplexica/docs/DOCKER.md

 - Restart containers periodically for clean state

 ### Production
-- Use production compose file
+- Set NODE_ENV=production for optimized builds
 - Monitor logs for errors
 - Set up proper backup for volumes
 - Consider using Docker Swarm or Kubernetes for scaling